Epidemic models in measure spaces: persistence, concentration and oscillations: Main results

-{Next} we describe the large time behavior of the solutions when the function $\alpha$ has a finite number of maxima on the support of $I_0(\dd x)$. {We} consider an initial data $(S_0,I_0)\in [0,\infty)\times \mathcal M_+(\R^N)$ with $I_0$ absolutely continuous with respect to the Lebesgue measure $\dd x$ in $\R^N$ {(in other words and with a small abuse of notation, $I_0\in L^1(\mathbb R^N)$)} in a neighborhood of the maxima of the fitness function.
+{ We now {deepen} our analysis of \eqref{eq:SI-no-mut} set on {$X=\mathbb R^N$ when the fitness function has a finite number of regular maxima.
+We will not discuss here the case of a unique global maximum, in which the precise asymptotic behavior can be completely determined: see the Appendix for a statement of what we obtain.
+Rather, } we describe the large time behavior of the solutions when the function $\alpha$ has a finite number of maxima on the support of $I_0(\dd x)$. {We} consider an initial data $(S_0,I_0)\in [0,\infty)\times \mathcal M_+(\R^N)$ with $I_0$ absolutely continuous with respect to the Lebesgue measure $\dd x$ in $\R^N$ {(in other words and with a small abuse of notation, $I_0\in L^1(\mathbb R^N)$)} in a neighborhood of the maxima of the fitness function.
 Recalling the definition of $\alpha^*$ in \eqref{def-alpha*}, throughout this section, we shall make use of the following set of {assumptions}.